spacerBritain Express home page Bath, Somerset, England

 Roman Baths

 Stall Street.
-Marvelous museum and the ancient Roman baths that gave this city its name.
+Marvellous museum and the ancient Roman baths that gave this city its name.
 A World Heritage Site, and well worth a visit.
 Editor's soapbox: Sure it gets a kazillion visitors every year, and it can be crammed, but it really is a terrific place to go.

 Bath Postal Museum

 27 Northgate Street, the museum's new location.
-Traces the history of postal service, including a recreation of a 19th century post office.
+Traces the history of postal service, including a recreation of a 19th-century post office.

 Jane Austen Centre